ibm-cloud-docs/activity-tracker/alerts.md

 This section only applies to email alerts.
 {: note}

-After you configure an alert on a view and receive a notification email from `LogDNA Alerts`, complete the following steps to mute the alert a period of time:
+After you configure an alert on a view and receive a notification email, complete the following steps to mute the alert a period of time:

 1. Go to the email account where you receive email notifications.

 2. Open a notification email for a view that you want to mute.

-    Look for emails that are sent by `LogDNA Alerts`.
+    Look for emails that are sent by {{site.data.keyword.at_full_notm}}.
 The subject includes the name of the view.

     In the email, there is a section that includes the following text: